edumserrano/csharp-functional/Docs/source/repository.rst

 * The reStructuredText extension will
 * Visual Studio Code contains numerous features that will improve your productivity.
 Something as simple as providing auto-complete suggestions from the words already available on your documentation speeds up your typing a lot.

-In the `.vscode folder <https://github.com/edumserrano/csharp-functional/tree/master/Docs/.vscode>`_ you have 3 configuration files:
+In the `.vscode folder <https://github.com/edumserrano/csharp-functional/tree/master/Docs/source/.vscode>`_ you have 4 configuration files:

-* cSpell.json: contains configuration for the Code Spell Checker extension.
+* **cSpell.json**: contains configuration for the Code Spell Checker extension.
 You can add words to this file by using the Ctrl+. shortcut on words that the spell checker does not recognize and chose "Add to project dictionary".
-* settings.json: contains the configuration for the reStructuredText extensions.
+* **settings.json**: contains the configuration for the reStructuredText extensions.
+* **tasks.json**: contains 3 tasks for Visual Studio Code:

-* tasks.json: contains the default build task definition used by Visual Studio Code when ask it to build.
+    * **build-docs**: The default build task.
+In Visual Studio Code go to "Tasks->Run Task" and select the build-docs task or "Tasks->Run Build Task".
 If you're using Visual Studio Code from a non Windows OS then you should change the command to execute the makefile instead of the make.bat.
+    * **open-docs**: A task to open the docs.
+In Visual Studio Code go to "Tasks->Run Task" and select the open-docs task.
+That should open the index.html using your default browser.
+The documents must have been built first.
+    * **build-open-docs**: A task to build and then open the docs.
+In Visual Studio Code go to "Tasks->Run Task" and select the build-open-docs task.
+That should build the docs and then open the index.html using your default browser.

+* **keybindings.json**: contains some bindings that help you build and open the docs.
+If you want to use them you have to go to "File->Preferences->Keyboard Shortcuts" then on the top left you will see a message saying "For advanced customizations open and edit the keybindings.json".
+Select the link under keybindings.json and edit the file to add the contents from the this file.
+This will add 4 keybindings:

+    * **shift+f5** : opens the run task menu;
+    * **f6** : runs the build task;
+    * **f5** : runs the build-open-docs task;
+    * **f10** : runs the open-docs task.

 Once you have installed Visual Studio code and the recommended extensions you can edit and build the docs by going to "File->Open Folder" and choosing the "/Docs/source" directory.
 If you do not open the source folder the build task will fail to run.